hivemq/hivemq-mqtt-client-dotnet/Documentation/docs/how-to/client-certificates.md

 var client = new HiveMQttClient(options);
 ```

+# Security Tips

+When using `X509Certificate2` in C# with TLS client certificates that require a password, it's important to handle and protect the certificate passwords securely.
+Here are some tips to manage certificate passwords safely:

+1. **Avoid Hardcoding Passwords:** Never hardcode the certificate password directly in the source code.
+This can lead to security vulnerabilities, as the source code (or compiled binaries) could be accessed by unauthorized parties.

+2. **Use Configuration Files:** Store the password in a configuration file separate from the codebase.
+Ensure this file is not checked into source control (like Git) and is only accessible by the application and authorized team members.

+3. **Environment Variables:** Consider using environment variables to store certificate passwords.
+This is useful in cloud or containerized environments.
+Environment variables can be set at the operating system level or within the deployment environment, keeping sensitive data out of the code.

+4. **Secure Secrets Management:** When appropriate, utilize a secrets management tool (like Azure Key Vault, AWS Secrets Manager, or HashiCorp Vault) to store and access secrets like certificate passwords.
+These tools provide a secure and centralized way to manage sensitive data, with features like access control, audit logs, and automatic rotation of secrets.

+5. **Regular Updates and Rotation:** Regularly update and rotate certificates and passwords.
+This practice can limit the damage if a certificate or its password is compromised.

 # Extended Options

 TLS negotiation with client certificates is based on the `X509Certificate2` class.
 See the [official